essesseff/essesseff-onboarding-utility/README.md

 ## Installation of essesseff Onboarding Utility

-1. Clone or download the essesseff onboarding utility repository
+1. Clone or download the essesseff onboarding utility repository, and if using --setup-argocd option, also be sure to execute with kubectl configured for the env-specific K8s cluster(s).
 2. Make the script executable:
    ```bash
    chmod +x essesseff-onboard.sh